-3. Do you have the patience, tenacity, and maturity to go through the multi-step testing and evaluation process that can take 12 months or more to complete?
+2. Are you committed to going through a multi-step testing and evaluation process that can take 12 or more months to complete?

-4. Are you willing to attend a live-in, fast-paced, high-stress law enforcement training academy for a period of six months in West Sacramento, CA?
+3. Are you willing to attend a live-in, fast-paced, law enforcement training academy for a period of 6 months in West Sacramento, CA?

-7. Are you willing to work any work shift, on weekends, and on holidays?
+6. Are you willing to work any work shift; on weekends and on holidays?

-12. Are you willing to use legal physical force to subdue a subject, so as to protect the public and yourself?
+9. Are you willing to use legal physical force to subdue a subject to protect the public and yourself?